nishvrma17/VisuAlgo/README.md

-# Algorithm Visualizer
+# VisuAlgo - Sorting and Searching Visualizer

-An interactive web application for learning algorithms through step-by-step visual explanations.
+A modern web app to visualize how sorting and searching algorithms work step by step with animations.
 This project helps make abstract computer science concepts concrete and intuitive.

 ## 🔍 Overview